Dig into the reasons why heat pump water heaters are the most efficient, most comfortable option on the planet.

 These appliances don’t come cheap.
 The appliance itself costs anywhere between $1,500 and over $3,000 depending on tank size, but that number doesn’t include the cost of professional installation or any electric panel upgrades that may be required.

 Tap here for more heat pump water heater cost considerations.
-By the way, Sealed can help you make your home more comfortable and energy efficient—and that includes heat pump water heater upgrades at no upfront cost if you qualify.
+By the way, Sealed can help you make your home more comfortable and energy efficient—and that includes getting you eligible rebates on heat pump water heater upgrades, and connecting you to a highly vetted, expert contractor.
 Find out how.

 How efficient are hybrid water heaters?

 They’re the most efficient way to heat water for residential use—up to 3 times more efficient than traditional water heating methods of the past (1).
 More on exactly why and how below.

 How do you size a hybrid water heater?

 Sizing a new water heater is a job best left to the professionals.
 We asked our team of experts, and as a general guideline, a 50 gallon tank can be enough for 3 to 4 people.
 But if your household schedule requires using a lot of hot water at the same time, a 65 gallon tank may be the better option.
 Alternatively, a 50 gallon tank could be enough for 5 people that space their hot water use out a bit more.
 Consult a pro regarding the best fit for your hot water usage patterns.

 Okay—now that you’ve been through the cheat sheet—for those of you who are ready to dig into the details (and impress your friends with sciencey water-heater knowledge), let’s get started.